This is the second post in our series dealing with balance billing and surprise medical billing.

 States with a Dispute Resolution method have a binding arbitration process set up that insurance companies and providers must go through if they can’t come to an agreement on the amount to pay for a bill.

-States with a Standard of Payment provide for a method of calculating a fair rate for payments (since there is no contract between an insurance company and an out of network provider, the concept of an ‘in-network rate’ can be somewhat nebulous).
+States with a Standard of Payment provide for a method of calculating a fair rate for payments (Since there is no contract between an insurance company and an out of network provider, the concept of an ‘in-network rate’ can be somewhat nebulous).
 This can be a percentage of the Usual and Customary rate, the average of in-network reimbursements, a multiple of medicare, or the combination of any of the above.

-Regulating provider balance billing is a major issue and something that absolutely needs to be taken care of at the federal level and cover all health insurance plans.
+Regulating provider balance billing and surprise billing is a major issue and something that absolutely needs to be taken care of at the federal level and cover all health insurance plans.
 The state by state and insurance plan by insurance plan leads to significant confusion and issues.
 At the very least any bill should provide for the following:

 - Prohibition of balance billing for out of network emergency care in all instances (beyond the in-network cost-sharing amount allowed by the patient’s insurance plan)